Integrated Design Process

 - Iterate the process to produce at least two, and preferably three, concept design options, using energy simulations as a test of progress, and then select the most promising of these alternatives for further development.

 The IDP concept is simple to understand because it is not new and is easy to apply to existing PSPC project delivery systems.
 Furthermore, by employing this strategy, sustainable buildings in many cases can be constructed at the same or lower cost than a conventional or base building.
-The real value of using the IDP is optimized when life cycle building costs (capital as well as O&M costs) are considered in terms of net present value to rationalize sustainable building choices.
+The real value of using the IDP is optimized when life cycle building costs (capital as well as Operational and Maintenance (O&M) costs) are considered in terms of net present value to rationalize sustainable building choices.

 Integrated Design Process